 - Be involved in indigenous peoples and local community organizations (at local, national and international levels), which focus on biodiversity issues and through national indigenous peoples and local community advisory committees.

-- Be involved at international levels.
-Indigenous and local community representatives who attend meetings held under the Convention form a caucus which is referred to as the International Indigenous Forum on Biodiversity (IIFB) .
+- Be involved at international levels. indigenous peoples and local community representatives who attend meetings held under the Convention form a caucus which is referred to as the International Indigenous Forum on Biodiversity (IIFB) .
 The Secretariat of the Convention provides practical support such as meetings rooms, computers and internet access during meetings.
-Indigenous and local community representatives are warmly invited to participate in the IIFB, and newcomers receive capacity building and support in their work.
+Indigenous peoples and local community representatives are warmly invited to participate in the IIFB, and newcomers receive capacity building and support in their work.

 - Communicate your views to the Secretariat, with regards to the current work programme - to be considered at the 12th meeting of WG8(j) (dates to be determined.)

 - Participate in the regional consultation and capacity building opportunities – refer to the calendar of meetings and notifications for opportunities.